awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 ## Set up Method Request Authorization<a name="setup-method-request-authorization"></a>

  To control who can call the API method, you can configure the [authorization type](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizationType) on the method\.
-You can use this type to enact one of the supported authorizers, including IAM roles and policies \(`AWS_IAM`, an Amazon Cognito user pool \(`COGNITO_USER_POOLS`\), or a Lambda function\-based Lambda authorizer \(`CUSTOM`\)\.
-The API Gateway console sets `NONE` for open access as the default\.
+You can use this type to enact one of the supported authorizers, including IAM roles and policies \(`AWS_IAM`\), an Amazon Cognito user pool \(`COGNITO_USER_POOLS`\), or a Lambda authorizer \(`CUSTOM`\)\.

 To use IAM permissions to authorize access to the API method, set the `authorization-type` input property to `AWS_IAM`\.
-When this option is set, API Gateway verifies the caller 's signature on the request, based on the caller's IAM user's access key identifier and secret key\.
+When this option is set, API Gateway verifies the caller's signature on the request, based on the caller's IAM user's access key identifier and secret key\.
 If the verified user has permission to call the method, the request is accepted\.
 Otherwise, the request is rejected and the caller receives an unauthorized error response\.
 The call to the method does not succeed unless the caller has been granted permission to invoke the API method or if the caller is allowed to assume a role that has been granted the permission\.
 The caller has permissions to call this and any other API methods created by anyone of the same AWS account if the caller has the following IAM policy attached to his or her IAM user:

 ```
 {